Where is Mount Everest Located?

 Q.3 How many people have climbed Mount Everest and survived?

-As of Dec 2024, well above 7000 individuals have successfully reached the peak of mighty Mt.
+As of December 2024, well above 7000 individuals have successfully reached the peak of mighty Mt.
 Everest.
 As per the report, only in year 2024, around 600 climbers have achieved this remarkable master stroke and the number of climbers is predicted to grow even more to conquer the world's highest mountain.

-Q.4 How high is Mount Everest?
+Q. 4 How high is Mount Everest?
 Height above sea level

 Mount Everest is 8,848.86 meters (29,031.7 feet) tall above sea level, making it the highest mountain on Earth.
 The measurement was made by a joint effort by Nepal and China in 2020.